Venus BUSD (vBUSD) Price Tops $0.0223 on Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Venus BUSD’s total supply is 2,694,770,470 tokens.
-Venus BUSD’s official website is app.venus.io/dashboard.
+The official message board for Venus BUSD is medium.com/venusprotocol.
 Venus BUSD’s official Twitter account is @VenusProtocol and its Facebook page is accessible here.
-Venus BUSD’s official message board is medium.com/venusprotocol.
+The official website for Venus BUSD is app.venus.io/dashboard.

 Venus BUSD Token Trading

 It is usually not presently possible to buy alternative cryptocurrencies such as Venus BUSD directly using U.S. dollars.
-Investors seeking to trade Venus BUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus BUSD using one of the aforementioned exchanges.
+Investors seeking to acquire Venus BUSD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Venus BUSD using one of the aforementioned exchanges.

 Receive News & Updates for Venus BUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus BUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.